ncatlab/nlab-content/pages/1002.md

 is a natural bijection, giving us another way of viewing ultrafilters on $X$, this time involving only _unary_ operations.

-This is of course another codensity monad description in disguise; here it is induced by the full inclusion
+This is of course another codensity monad description in disguise; this time the codensity monad is induced by the full inclusion

-$$M_3 \to Set$$
+$$B M_3 \to Set$$

 of the category of endofunctions on the 3-element set into the category of sets.
 The results of this section say that the ultrafilter monad is the codensity monad for this particular inclusion.